Who is my servicer? Is my servicer the same as my lender or investor?

 For example, your servicer could be Bank A but the investor in your loan could be Fannie Mae, Freddie Mac or a group of investors.

-Is my servicer participating in Federal workout programs such as HAMP?
+Is my servicer participating in federal workout programs?

 What is the Difference Between a Refinance and a Modification?